-- A. Foreign-Born Students The grade placement shall be age-appropriate for English Language Learner students who are unable to obtain records from previous schools.
-The principal may review and make changes in placement based on the academic performance of the student during the first grading period.
-The principal is responsible for the final placement decision. - B. See Appendix D for Military Children - C. Home Education [FS 1002.41] - 1.
-A "home education program" is the sequentially progressive instruction of a student directed by his or her parent in order to satisfy the attendance requirement of [FS 1002.41, 1003.41, 1003.01(4), 1003.21(1), and 1002.01]. - 2.
-Parents must register home education students with the School Board of Sarasota County within 30 days of the establishment of the home education program. - 3.
+- Parents must register home education students with the School Board of Sarasota County within 30 days of the establishment of the home education program. - 3.
 Parents must provide written notice of termination to the School Board of Sarasota County within 30 days of the termination of a home education program. - 4.
 Parents must maintain a portfolio of records, educational activities and materials.
 Portfolios are to be preserved for 2 years after re-entry into Sarasota County Schools and shall be made available for the district school superintendent, or the district school superintendent's designee, upon 15 days written notice. - 5.
 Parents shall provide for annual educational evaluations documenting that the student's educational progress is at a level commensurate with his or her ability. - 6.
-A home education program shall be excluded from meeting the requirements of a school day. - 7.
-Home education students may participate in School Board of Sarasota County interscholastic extra-curricular student activities at their zoned school.
-Home education students participating in an extra-curricular activity may attend the specific course required for participation in the activity. - D. Florida Virtual School (FLVS) - 1.
-Students, including home education students, may take middle grades level courses offered through the Florida Virtual School each year. - 2.
-Florida Virtual School courses shall be available to students during or after the normal school day or during summer school enrollment.
-Students should be enrolled in a full schedule in the middle school which may include FLVS course(s). - 3.
-Students requesting to take a course offered by Florida Virtual School must have parent approval.
-Students and their families must consult with the middle school counselor prior to applying to or enrolling in Florida Virtual School. - 4.
-Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School as approved by the school counselor.
+A home education program shall be excluded from meeting the requirements of a school day. - Mome education students may participate in School Board of Sarasota County interscholastic extra-curricular student activities at their zoned school.
+Home education students participating in an extra-curricular activity may attend the specific course required for participation in the activity.

+D. Florida Virtual School (FLVS)

+- Students, including home education students, may take middle grades level courses offered through the Florida Virtual School each year. - Florida Virtual School courses shall be available to students during or after the normal school day or during summer school enrollment.
+Students should be enrolled in a full schedule in the middle school which may include FLVS course(s). - Students requesting to take a course offered by Florida Virtual School must have parent approval.
+Students and their families must consult with the middle school counselor prior to applying to or enrolling in Florida Virtual School. - Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School as approved by the school counselor.
 These grades will also be included in the calculation of the high school GPA for any high school courses taken at the middle school level.
 Grade forgiveness policies will apply to Florida Virtual School courses.

-- 5. To avoid academic penalties, students must withdraw from courses based on deadlines set by Florida Virtual School. - 6.
-A full-time FLVS student who meets specified conduct and academic requirements is eligible to participate in extracurricular activities at the district public school to which the student would be assigned. - E. Sarasota Virtual School (SVS) is a full-time online district school for students in grades K-12.
+- 5 To avoid academic penalties, students must withdraw from courses based on deadlines set by Florida Virtual School. - A full-time FLVS student who meets specified conduct and academic requirements is eligible to participate in extracurricular activities at the district public school to which the student would be assigned. - E. Sarasota Virtual School (SVS) is a full-time online district school for students in grades K-12.
 A parent must request from the Office of Choice and Charter Schools a reassignment from the districted school and meet eligibility requirements in order for the student to be admitted to SVS.
 Enrollment is typically allowed during open enrollment periods prior to the beginning of the academic year and at midyear.